List of Athletics first-round draft picks

 Three Athletics' first-round picks have won championships with the franchise.
 Reggie Jackson (1966) won World Series titles with the team in 1972, 1973, and 1974.
 Mark McGwire (1984) and Walt Weiss (1985) won with the 1989 championship team.
-Four A's first-round picks have gone on to win the Rookie of the Year Award: McGwire in 1987, Weiss in 1988, Ben Grieve (1994) in 1998, and Huston Street (2004) in 2005.
+Five A's first-round picks have gone on to win the Rookie of the Year Award: McGwire in 1987, Weiss in 1988, Ben Grieve (1994) in 1998, Huston Street (2004) in 2005, and Nick Kurtz (2024) in 2025.
 Jackson also won a Most Valuable Player award in 1973, and Barry Zito (1999) won a Cy Young Award in 2002, making them the A's only picks to win these awards.
 Reggie Jackson, elected in 1993, is their only pick in the Baseball Hall of Fame.
 Although eligible McGwire has not been elected despite over 500 career home runs and briefly holding the single-season home run record (70).
 Some see McGwire's exclusion as a sign that the Hall is hesitant to elect players suspected of using performance-enhancing drugs as McGwire was suspected of steroid use (he later admitted his use in 2010).
 The Athletics have made nineteen selections in the supplemental round of the draft and have made the first overall selection once: in the first draft in 1965.

 The Athletics have failed to sign three first-round draft picks, although they did not receive a compensation pick for any of them.
 The first such player not signed was Pete Broberg in 1968.
 The A's also failed to sign both of their draft picks in 1979, Juan Bustabad and Mike Stenhouse.
 The Athletics have had ten compensatory picks overall since the first draft in 1965.
 These additional picks are provided when a team loses a particularly valuable free agent in the previous off-season, or, more recently, if a team fails to sign a draft pick from the previous year.